emberjs/ember.js/packages/ember-metal/docs/NOTES.md

 _always_ use Ember.get() to retrieve a property since it will enable support for computed properties and other features.

-### `Ember.set(obj, keyName, value)`, `Ember.setPath(obj, path, value)`
+### `Ember.set(obj, keyName, value)`

-These two methods will set a value on the passed object.  `Ember.set()` is the most simple, setting the value on a simple key.  `Ember.setPath()` will actually walk down a property path until it gets to the end and then set the value for the last key in the chain.
-If `Ember.setPath()` encounters a null object while walking the path it will throw an exception.
+These method will set a value on the passed object.
+When used with a property path, `Ember.set()` will walk down the path until it gets to the end and then set the value for the last key in the chain.
+If `Ember.set()` encounters a null object while walking the path it will throw an exception.

 Unless you are coding for IE7-8 or you need to walk a path, you normally will not need to use these methods.
 Instead you can just set properties